Tsar Bomba: Test

 Both aircraft were painted with special reflective paint to minimize heat damage.
 Despite this, Durnovtsev and his crew were given only a 50% chance of surviving the test.

 The bomb, weighing 27 t, was so large (8 m long by 2.1 m in diameter) that the Tu-95V had to have its bomb bay doors and fuselage fuel tanks removed.
 The bomb was attached to an 800 kg, 1600 m2 parachute, which gave the release and observer planes time to fly about 45 km away from ground zero, giving them a 50 percent chance of survival.
 The bomb was released two hours after takeoff from a height of 10500 m on a test target within Sukhoy Nos.
 The Tsar Bomba detonated at 11:32 (or 11:33; USGS earthquake monitors list the event as occurring at 11:33:31) Moscow Time on 30 October 1961, over the Mityushikha Bay nuclear testing range (Sukhoy Nos Zone C), at a height of 4200 m ASL (4000 m above the target) (Note: Some sources suggest 3900 m ASL and 3700 m above target, or 4500 m.)

-By this time the Tu-95V had already escaped to 39 km away, and the Tu-16 53.5 km away.
+By the time of detonation, the Tu-95V had already escaped to 39 km away from the explosion, and the Tu-16 was 53.5 km away.
 When detonation occurred, the shock wave caught up with the Tu-95V at a distance of 115 km and the Tu-16 at 205 km.
-After the shock wave reached the aircraft, the Tu-16 had its speed increased in a split second from 880 to 980 km/h, and dropped 800 m in the air due to the combination of the shock wave with exceptionally high air density drop immediately afterwards.
+After the shock wave reached the aircraft, the Tu-95V had its speed increased in a split second from 880 to 980 km/h, and dropped 800 m in the air due to the combination of the shock wave with exceptionally high air density drop immediately afterwards.
 However, both aircraft managed to recover and land safely.
 According to initial data, the Tsar Bomba had a nuclear yield of 58.6 MtonTNT (exceeding what the design itself would suggest) and was overestimated at values all the way up to 75 MtonTNT.
-Both aircraft had their frames burned-out black by the radiation in all parts exposed to the blast.
+Both aircraft had their frames burned-out black by the light radiation in all parts exposed to the blast, and they also had its airframe compressed by the shock wave, while the stringers, ribs, frames of the wings and fuselage, normally hidden under the aircraft coating, became clearly visible and in some places protruded outward (soon afterwards the Tu-95V was donated as a visual exhibit of nuclear blast effects for Tambov Higher Military Aviation School).